preciousbata/flutterRepo/README.md

 ### Getting Started

-RESTAURANT APP UI is my playground and definition on how to go about building a modern day android Application following best practises such as a clean Architecture
+RESTAURANT APP UI is my playground and definition on how to go about building a modern day cross-platform application following best practises such as a clean architecture

 ## Libraries Used